Akalabeth: World of Doom: Gameplay

-Garriott is the sole author of the game, with the exception of title artwork by Keith Zabalaoui.
 The game attempts to bring the gameplay of pen-and-paper role-playing games to the computer platform.
 The player receives quests from Lord British (Garriott's alter-ego and nickname since high school) to kill a succession of ten increasingly difficult monsters.

 The majority of gameplay takes place in an underground dungeon, but there was also a simple above-ground world map and text descriptions to fill out the rest of the adventure.
 The player could visit the Adventure Shop to purchase food, weapons, a shield and a magic amulet; the player's statistics can also be viewed here.

 The game used concepts that would later become standard in the Ultima series, including: